zacs/monokai-datashat-edit/README.md

 This is just a nicely-packaged conversion of the `stTheme` file put together by [John Davies](http://johndatadavies.info/).
 The packaging allows it to be installed like a normal Atom theme.

 The UI theme in the above screenshot is [Material UI](https://atom.io/themes/atom-material-ui).
-If you use Material UI, I'd recommend you change your primary color to `#66D9EF` to best match this theme.
+If you use Material UI, I'd recommend you change your primary color to `#00617d` and accent color to `#66D9EF` to best match this theme.